Zmei (Russian folklore): Multiheadedness

+Chudo-Iudo

 In the variant "Ivan Bykovich (Ivan Buikovich)" (# 137), (Note: Variant to "Ivan Popyalov" (#135), in Ralston's discussion, strictly speaking.) an equivalent sets of these multi-headed creatures appear, but are not called zmei, but a Chudo-Iudo (Chudo-Yudo).
 These are humanlike creatures, each one is riding a horse.
 (Note: The twelve-headed Chudo-Yudo rides a horse with twelve silver wings, which is gold-maned and tailed) Even when decapitated, if the head is picked up it grows back on once a line is drawn on it with the dragon's fiery finger.
 As is pointed out below, a zmei can take human-form, and in the variant "Storm-bogatyr, Ivan the Cow's Son" (#136), the multi-headed Chudo-Iudo are described as using the word zmei also.

-Other attributes

-The creature's appearance is not described in bylinas.
-In more recent sources, the Russian zmei is described as being covered with either green or red scales, and having iron claws.

 Shapeshifting

-The zmei may turn into a handsome youth.
+Akin to many dragons, like the Germanic dragon and Asian dragon, the zmei can shapeshift, and may turn into a handsome youth.
 In that form he enthralls the sister or wife of Ivan Tsarevich in different versions of "The Milk of Wild Beasts" (Afanasyev #204, #205), as described below.
 In one of these (#204) the zmei also transforms into kitchen implements to avoid detection: he becomes a broom, a sort of mop (помело pomelo) and oven fork.
 But Ivan's obedient animals are able to detect the presence of an intruder in these implements.

 The zmei assumes the form of a golden goat in another tale ("The Crystal Mountain", Afanasyev #162).